Rugby league in Lebanon: Media

-2007 Al Jazeera Feature on Youtube

 The National Team

 The Lebanon national rugby league team, nicknamed the Cedars, remains mostly composed of players of Lebanese ancestry from Australia.
 The Lebanon Espoirs team, made up of younger players from the domestic competition, has played a number of fixtures - this team has competed annually in the Rugby League Mediterranean Cup, which is hosted in Lebanon.
 Many of the Espoirs players have gone into represent Lebanon in full international matches.
-The Cedars have been largely successful in international competition - they were unbeaten in 12 tests between 2000 and 2007, a record which included two draws against Ireland.
-This winning streak ended with a 38–16 loss to Samoa in the final game of their 2008 Rugby League World Cup qualification campaign.

-The team qualified and played in the 2017 Rugby League World Cup, winning their first ever world cup game against France in the qualifying group stage which resulted in the team competing in the quarter finals.
-The Cedars lost the quarter finals to Tonga 24- 22.
-The team also received many plaudits for their performances against Australia and England.
+The team qualified and played in the 2017 Rugby League World Cup, winning their first ever world cup game against France in the qualifying group stage which resulted in the team competing in the quarter-finals.
+The Cedars lost the quarter-finals to Tonga 24- 22.

 Liban Espoir

 Since the creation of a five-team domestic league in Lebanon in 2003, a second team was formed made up of players from that league under Head Coach Remond Safi.
 They are known as the Liban Espoir and regularly tour other countries.
 In 2003 the team toured Morocco.
 In 2005 they toured England and Wales, playing numerous matches against the England Lionhearts, Welsh Presidents XIII and Rugby League Conference teams.
 In 2006 they recorded their first victory on tour in Cyprus against a British combined services team.
 In 2007 they beat the main Serbian national team 16-14 and went on to defeat a Serbia Development XIII 50–0.
 In 2008 they played the United Arab Emirates of the Emirates Rugby League, the first game ever to be played by the nation.
 The match was played in Bhamdoun with the Liban Espoir eventually winning 48–18.
 In 2009, Liban Espoir played the UAE Falcons in a three-game series.
 The first game, played in Dubai at The Sevens stadium ended early with the UAE Falcons leading 16-6 because of a mass brawl.
 The remaining two games were played at The Sevens and Bhamdoun.
 In the second game, at The Sevens, The Espoirs were defeated 34–10.